KM3NeT/OrcaNet/docs/modifiers.rst

     orga.cfg.dataset_modifier = my_dataset_modifier

 **Hint:** If no dataset modifier is given, the following datasets will be
-created: mc_info, and two sets for every output layer (label and pred).
+created: y_values, and two sets for every output layer (label and pred).